elsewhencode/project-guidelines/README.md

 <a name="enforcing-code-style-standards"></a>
 ### 7.2 Enforcing code style standards

-* Include code style checks as part of your build process

 * Have your editor notify you about code style errors.
-Use [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier) and [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) with your existing ESLint configuration.
-[Read more](https://github.com/prettier/eslint-config-prettier#installation).
+Use [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier) and [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) with your existing ESLint configuration. [read more...](https://github.com/prettier/eslint-config-prettier#installation)

 * Consider using Git hooks

     _Why:_
     > Git hooks greatly increase a developer's productivity.
-Make changes, commit and push to staging or production environments without the fear of breaking builds.
-[Read more](http://githooks.com/).
+Make changes, commit and push to staging or production environments without the fear of breaking builds. [read more...](http://githooks.com/)

 * Use Prettier with a precommit hook